ITfoxtec/FoxIDs/docs/users.md

 ![Configure Login](images/configure-user.png)

 ### Configure multi-factor authentication (MFA)
 Multi-factor authentication can be required per user.
-The user will then be required to authenticate with a two-factor authenticator app in a [login up-party](login.md#two-factor-authentication-2famfa) and to configure the authenticator app if not already configured.
+The user will then be required to authenticate with a two-factor authenticator app in a [login authentication method](login.md#two-factor-authentication-2famfa) and to configure the authenticator app if not already configured.

 It is possible to see whether a two-factor authenticator app is configured for the user, and the administrator can deactivate the configured two-factor authenticator app.